jibrel/Awesome-Open-Source-lab-Systems/README.md

 ---

 Remember, in the world of open-source LIMS, the code is free, but the lab coats are BYO!
 May your samples always be organized and your data never corrupted.
-Happy lab-managing! 🧪🔬🧫
+Happy lab-managing! 🧪🔬🧫 contact me if you know any other open source lab systems